Stream Bars For Uniform Liquid Fertilizer Application

 -

-Excellent for no-till Stream bars deliver concentrated streams at equal distances, minimizing the amount of N tied up on residue, compared to the 3 hole nozzles (and especially flat fan nozzles) which increase the coverage on surface residue (in addition to the wheat leaves).
+Stream bars deliver concentrated streams at equal distances, minimizing the amount of N tied up on residue, compared to the 3 hole nozzles (and especially flat fan nozzles) which increase the coverage on surface residue (in addition to the wheat leaves).
 3 hole nozzles (and flat fan nozzles) also increase the amount of N which is tied up on surface residue and also potentially increase the N losses via volatilization.

-- Unaffected by boom height Stream bars produce vertical streams of fertilizer with no overlap, so product application is unaffected by boom height.
+Stream bars produce vertical streams of fertilizer with no overlap, so product application is unaffected by boom height.

-- Minimal leaf scorch Stream bars deliver streams of fertilizer, so contact with the crop is minimized.
+Stream bars deliver streams of fertilizer, so contact with the crop is minimized.
 High rates of nitrogen can be applied in one pass with minimal leaf injury, even on windy days.

-- Available for 15” and 20” spacing Stream bars are available to fit most sprayers around the world and are available in 15” and 20” spacing.
+Stream bars are available to fit most sprayers around the world and are available in 15" and 20" spacing.

-- Adaptable for different product rates By using orifices, the operating sprayer pressure can be maintained within the 25 to 50psi range.
+By using orifices, the operating sprayer pressure can be maintained within the 25 to 50psi range.

 |